presents

 - if the reduction looks challenging, then consider the lateral position over the fracture table;

-the lateral position facilitates posterior exposure of the femur (which is often necessary);
+position facilitates posterior exposure of the femur (which is often necessary);

 - reduction: